pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## sign signed (d) (reg)
 * We should have signed the contract earlier.

----

-Ana: We have documents that need to be signed.

-Bob: We must sign and send them as soon as possible.

----

 ## signify signified (d) (reg)
 * I am not sure what this [signifies,means].